-Standards, amendments and interpretations issued but not yet effective in 2021
+Standards, amendments and interpretation issued but not yet effective in 2022

-The following new/amended accounting standards and interpretations have been issued but are not mandatory for financial year ended 31 December 2021.
-They have not been adopted in preparing the financial statements for the year ended 31 December 2021 and will or may have an effect on the entity's future financial statements.
-In all cases, the entity intends to apply these standards from application date as indicated in the table below:
+The following new/amended accounting standards and interpretations have been issued, but are not mandatory for financial year ended 31 December 2022.
+They have not been adopted in preparing the condensed interim financial information for the year ended 31 December 2022 and will or may have an effect on the company's future financial statements.
+In all cases, the Company intends to apply these standards from application date as indicated in the table below: